wdmhouston/SC24.6.13/project/docs/trainmodel.rst

 Train model
 ###############################

-The out-of-box container has already included a trained model for immediate use.
+The out-of-box container has already included a trained model and train/validation/test dataset for immediate use.
+If no data in model folder or no dataset found, please create new dataset or download from interset, for example, kaggle(see notes at the bottom of this page).

 When more images are added to training/validation data folder, the model can be retrained.

 Train model
 ==============================

 To train model, first, launch a new train container or using existing container with /bin/bash command, for example,

 .. code-block:: sh

-	$docker run --rm -i -t -v /data/capstone_project_fruit_prediction/project:/app/project wdmhouston/capstone_project_fruit_prediction:0.1 /bin/bash
+	$docker run --rm -i -t -v /data/capstone_project_fruit_prediction/project:/app/project -v /apps/blog/web/image/upload:/app/project/upload -p 5000:5000 wdmhouston/capstone_project_fruit_prediction:0.1 /bin/bash

 second, run the train unit test(the following output is generated from a simplified model),